abhikpal/poonaville/README.md

 ## Usage

+The Flask app starts a webserver on 0.0.0.0:5000.

-The main game projection can be viewed by going to `http://127.0.0.1:5000/projection/` and the controller can be accessed by visiting `http://127.0.0.1:5000/`.
-If the game is setup on a local network, change `127.0.0.1` to the ip address of the machine running the application (on *nix based machines, use the command `ip addr show` to view the IP address of the machine).
+* Users can view the controller by going to `http://0.0.0.0:5000/` through their devices.
+Replace the `0.0.0.0` with the IP address of the machine the game is running on (on \*nix machines, use `ip addr show` to view the IP address).

+* The main game screen -- the projection -- is broadcasted on `http://127.0.0.1:5000/projection/`.
+This should ideally be accessed on the machine acting as the server.